bmwcarit/ramses-logic/doc/sphinx/build.rst

     * default: not set
     * This is a standard CMake feature.
 We provide several toolchain files for popular compilers, use them or create your own

+* -Dramses-logic_PACKAGE_TYPE=<type>
+    * options: any of the `supported CPack generators <https://cmake.org/cmake/help/latest/manual/cpack-generators.7.html>`_
+    * default: TGZ
+    * Allows to control which type of package is built by CMake/CPack when the 'package' target is built.
+See CPack docs for 'CPACK_GENERATOR' for details

 =======================================
 Project version